dina-khaled15/Task1_pandas/README.md

 ## Output

-The cleaned dataset includes all fields from the three original datasets with:
+The cleaned dataset (`full_dataset.csv`) includes all fields from the three original datasets with:
-- No duplicate records
+- No duplicate payment records
-- Standardized formats
+- Standardized formats (lowercase cities, uppercase payment status)
-- Valid relationships between tables
+- Only valid relationships between tables (inner joins ensure data integrity)
-- Proper data types for all columns
+- Proper data types for date and numeric columns
+- Currency values cleaned and converted to float

 ## Dependencies